Trump properties in talks to host lucrative Saudi golf events

 The financial terms of the proposed deal are unclear, but the events would undoubtedly provide revenue for Trump through the Saudis, who are making a fierce bid to recruit PGA Tour players and launch a series of golf tournaments.

 As president, Trump frequently defended the Saudi government even as it committed a wide range of human right abuses, including the 2018 murder of Washington Post contributing columnist Jamal Khashoggi and the imprisonment and execution of gay citizens.
-Trump’s first overseas trip as president was to Saudi Arabia and he regularly praised the country’s wealth and power, even as some advisers pushed him to take a tougher line on the country.
+Trump’s first overseas trip as president was to Saudi Arabia, and he regularly praised the country’s wealth and power, even as some advisers pushed him to take a tougher line on the country.

 Saudi crown prince approved operation that led to the death of Jamal Khashoggi, U.S. intelligence report concludes